AstroKriel/LineIntegralConvolution/README.md

 ### Option 1: Install from PyPI (for general use)

-If you only need to use the package, you can install it via pip:
+If you only need to use the package, you can install it via `pip`:

 ```bash
 pip install line-integral-convolutions